vedad/ell/README.md

 # elle
-Reloaded Rossiter-McLaughlin for spin-orbit angles, $\lambda$ (or l in the latin alphabet)
+Reloaded Rossiter-McLaughlin for spin-orbit angles, lambda (or l in the latin alphabet)